http4k/http4k/src/docs/installation/index.md

 ```
 sdk install http4k
 ```
-... then test it with:
+... then test it to show the help with:
 ```
-http4k --version
+http4k --help
 ```

 ### Install with <a href="https://brew.sh/">Brew</a>